Lou Lamoriello: New Jersey Devils (1987–2015)

 In April 1987, Devils then-owner John McMullen appointed Lamoriello team president.
 Lamoriello named himself general manager just before the start of the 1987–88 season, a move that surprised many NHL observers.
 He had never played, coached or managed in the NHL, and was virtually unknown outside the American college hockey community.

 Over the next 28 years, Lamoriello presided over one of the most successful rebuilding projects in North American professional sports history.
 In his first season as general manager, the Devils notched their first winning season in franchise history (dating back to their time as the Kansas City Scouts [1974–76] and Colorado Rockies [1976–82]) and reached the Wales Conference Finals.
-The Devils made the playoffs in all but five of his 27 seasons as general manager, and appeared in the Stanley Cup Finals in 1995 (won), 2000 (won), 2001 (lost), 2003 (won) and 2012 (lost).
-After YankeeNets bought the Devils in 2000, Lamoriello was named chairman and CEO of the Devils, as well as vice-chairman and CEO of the then co-owned New Jersey Nets.
-He dropped the chairmanship of the Devils and resigned his posts on the Nets after Jeffrey Vanderbeek bought the Devils from YankeeNets in 2004.
-For the most part, McMullen, Vanderbeek and most recent owner Josh Harris left the Devils' operations in Lamoriello's hands.
+The Devils made the playoffs in all but five of his 27 seasons as general manager, and appeared in the Stanley Cup Final in 1995 (won), 2000 (won), 2001 (lost), 2003 (won) and 2012 (lost).